yitepeli/JavaFundementalProject/README.md

 # JavaFundementalProject

-Everything is in i-am-core folder.
+Everything is in iam-core-ref folder.

 ### Yasin Tepeli